 Why are purposeful movement activities important?

-Neuroscience shows the relationship between the brain and body plays a critical role in the student's ability to learn.
-Research shows, practicing specific movements, can strengthen these connections and improve reading, writing, memory tasks, & allow students to absorb & retain information more efficiently.
+Neuroscience shows the relationship between the brain and body plays a critical role in the child's overall development and ability to learn.
+Research shows, practicing specific movements, can strengthen these connections and improve reading, writing, memory tasks, & allow children to absorb & retain information more efficiently.

 What types of purpose movement activities are critical to learning?

-There are 12 critical areas necessary for a student to develop in order to achieve their full academic potential.
+There are 12 critical areas necessary for a child to develop in order to achieve their full academic potential.
 These are called the 12 Foundations of Learning Readiness: